sytanvir/Web/content/preprints/conference-paper-10/index.md

 publication: "arXiv"
 publication_short: "arXiv"

-abstract: When fossil fuel supplies can no longer be replenished and hence fossil fuel power generation becomes outdated, wind energy will become a vital solution to the impending energy crisis.
-A horizontal-axis wind turbine is a widely used technology that is highly dependent on the design of high-performing airfoils.
-In this paper, we have studied the performance of the NACA6309 airfoil and designed it by modifying the airfoil with a trailing edge plain flap.
-Computational Fluid Dynamic (CFD) simulations are utilized for this purpose.
-We have designed sixteen configurations of NACA 6309 airfoil by using plain flaps at the trailing edge and studied their aerodynamic performance.
-After comparing the lift, drag, and lift-to-drag ratios, it is evident that the \(1^\circ\) up-flap configuration generates the best output.
-In addition, the \(10^\circ\) down flap provides the worst performance among all configurations.
-Finally, pressure contours and velocity contours around the airfoils are presented, which describe the overall characteristics.
+abstract:  In this contemporary era, the significance of wind energy is increasing enormously to address the energy crisis.
+ Theaerodynamic efficiency of a wind turbine is heavily influenced by the blade’s airfoil profile and selecting an appropriate profile is essential.
+A numerical (CFD) based investigation is conducted on the NACA 4412 airfoil profile by modifying the leading-edge flap angle in order to assess the impact on the aerodynamic performance of wind turbine blades.
+The governing equations, incorporating the Spalart-Allmaras turbulence model, were solved using the commercial software ANSYS FLUENT CFD algorithm, and structured grid was constructed using ANSYS ICEM CFD.
+In this investigation, the leading-edge flap angle (at 20% chord) of NACA 4412 was varied with a 2° interval between 8° up flap to 8° down flap, for a total of nine airfoil configurations.
+The Reynolds number (Re) used in this investigation was 0.3 million whereas the angle of attack ranged from 0° to 20°, with 1° increments.
+The research examined and reported the impact of varying leading-edge flap angles on the lift coefficient (CL), drag coefficient (CD), and lift-to-drag ratio (CL/CD) at different angles of attack.
+In order to comprehend the aerodynamic properties and flow physics, the influence of flap angles on the velocity and pressure distributions surrounding the airfoil was examined and visually illustrated.
+The 8° down flap configuration exhibited the highest aerodynamics performance, achieved by a maximum lift-to-drag ratio (CL/CD) enhancement of 10.7% compared to the NACA 4412 base profile.

 # Summary.
 An optional shortened abstract.
 summary: This study uses CFD simulations to analyze 16 configurations of the NACA6309 airfoil with trailing-edge flaps, finding that a 1° up-flap offers the best aerodynamic performance while the 10° down-flap performs the worst.